What is DAO (Decentralized Autonomous Organization)?

-Blockchain technology is changing the way organizations operate by introducing new models that are transparent, decentralized, and automated.
+Blockchain technology is fundamentally changing the way organizations operate by introducing new models that are transparent, decentralized, and automated.
 One of the most revolutionary concepts in this space is the Decentralized Autonomous Organization, or DAO.

 What is a DAO?